Skip to main content

 Original Medicare and independent living

-Original Medicare, also known as traditional Medicare, is the name for Parts A and B, which cover inpatient and outpatient care, respectively.
+Original Medicare, also known as traditional Medicare, is the name for Medicare Parts A and B. These cover inpatient and outpatient care, respectively.

 Original Medicare does provide limited coverage for short-term stays (100 days or less) in a skilled nursing facility following a qualifying inpatient hospital admission.
 It does not pay for independent living, however, because those costs are not medically necessary.